KerbalStuff/KerbalStuff/api.md

 Please set your user agent to something that describes who you are and how to contact the person operating the service.

+**Note on mod backgrounds**: The background image for each mod is hosted on https://mediacru.sh.
+The string returned in API requests is the path to that image relative to cdn.mediacru.sh - so if the path was "/example.png", the image can be found at "https://cdn.mediacru.sh/example.png".

 ### Errors

 All requests that might fail include an `error` property in the response, which